ZeFish/Chisel/README.md

 CSS snippets are a way to automatically load CSS from multiple notes.
 This is useful for creating a library of reusable CSS snippets that you can use across your vault.

 To create a CSS snippet, create a new note with the `chisel-autoload: true` frontmatter property.
 The note must contain a CSS code block.
+You can have as many of these notes as you want.

 For example: